TATA-Y/Automatic-Control-System-for-Heat-Pump/README.md

 ### Installing

-If you have a working Git environment, use git to install the latest version:
+If you have a Git environment, use git to install the latest version:

 ```
 git clone https://github.com/Tianhao-Y/Automatic-Control-System-for-Heat-Pump.git